ZacharyWesterman/paisley/docs/functions.md

 - `min(...) -> number`
   - Find the minimum of a list of values.
 - `mult(...) -> number`
   - Calculate the product of a list of values.
+This is identical to calling `reduce(..., *)`.
 - `reduce(list: array[any], op: operator) -> any`
   - Reduce an array to a single element based on a repeated binary operation.
 Valid operators are: +, -, *, /, %, //, and, or, xor.
 - `sort(list: array[any]) -> array[any]`